kokoren123/Languages/README.md

 ## Instructions
 - Double check to make sure your language is present
 - Create a fork of this repository and/or store the English file ([en.json](https://github.com/bremeadev/language/blob/master/languages/en.json)) file on your computer
-- Please make sure you are familiar with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) format, [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
+- Please make sure you are familiar with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) syntax, [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
-- Please make sure you understand [Markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)
+- Please make sure you understand [Markdown](https://www.markdownguide.org/cheat-sheet/)
 - Translate the English (en.json) to your fluently known language
 - Submit a pull request or send a file to be reviewed and then approved